Vine Group Executive Market Commentary

 Is this the best time to be buying real estate?

-What we’ve been suggesting to clients
+What we have been suggesting to clients

 - Consider a short-term fixed-rate between 1-2 year terms.
-These are very digestible periods where planning becomes much easier (you’re less likely to sell in a short time frame or suddenly must break your mortgage or make significant changes).
+These are very digestible periods where planning becomes much easier (you’re less likely to sell in a short time frame or suddenly have to break your mortgage or make significant changes).
 These short terms will also coincide with where most economists see rates coming back down so you can be in the best position to renegotiate your terms moving forward.

 - Consider a 5-year variable/adjustable rate.
 If you want to get the lowest possible rate these days but are okay with rate fluctuations, this is still the most attractive option historically over the long term.
 A 5-year variable/adjustable-rate term will likely do much better than locking into a 5-year fixed rate, which on average, is sitting in the mid-5 % range these days.
 Variable-rate terms that are “insured” or have less than a 20% down payment are some of the lowest rates in the country.

-- Convert to fixed.
-If you have a variable/adjustable rate with a short time to maturity (let’s say, 1-2 years), consider asking about converting to a short-term fixed rate to hedge against future increases.
+- Convert to fixed – If you have a variable/adjustable rate with a short time to maturity (let’s say, 1-2 years), consider asking about converting to a short-term fixed rate to hedge against future increases.
 Many lenders allow this option without a penalty or a new application to be completed.